Central Presbyterian Church (Montclair, New Jersey): History

-“Resolved that it is expedient to build a church in this place.”
-According to the Session Record dated August 31, 1837, this resolution officially marked the beginning of the Central Presbyterian Church of Montclair.
-A board of trustees and officers, elected at a meeting at the local schoolhouse, started planning for a Presbyterian society for West Bloomfield, the township informally known as Cranetown that later, in 1870, was officially recognized as Montclair.
+In 1837 a board of trustees and officers, elected at a meeting at the local schoolhouse, started planning for a Presbyterian society for West Bloomfield, the township informally known as Cranetown that later, in 1870, was officially recognized as Montclair.

-Despite the severe national economic downturn in 1837, when banks failed and bankruptcies were rife across America, “The Presbyterian Society of West Bloomfield” was born and a new church was built.
 The schoolhouse already on the property was renovated.
-Its second story was removed and the school rooms were refinished for social meetings and Sunday school.
-The church was made of wood and built over these rooms.
-The church was located in the center of town, on a triangular-shaped block bordered by Bloomfield Avenue, Park Street and Church Street.
-Almost one year later to the day, on August 9, 1838, the church was formally dedicated.
+The church was made of wood and built over the schoolrooms.
+The church was in the center of town, on a triangular-shaped block bordered by Bloomfield Avenue, Park Street and Church Street.
+On August 9, 1838 the church was formally dedicated.
+Samuel Ware Fischer was the church's first pastor, from 1839 to 1849 and later served as President of Hamilton College.